Learn everything you need to know about intermittent fasting, from how to do it to the science behind this approach.

 Scientific Studies and Data Interpretation

-There are several studies that deepen the benefits of intermittent fasting as a tool to promote the loss of fat.
+There are several studies that delve into the benefits of intermittent fasting as a tool to promote fat loss.

 The ideal of fasting to promote health benefits has existed since ancient civilization.

 Today, many of the speculations about the general health benefits of fasting are still a reason for debate, the big question being whether their origin is mainly in caloric deficit or fasting itself..